CollinHeist/TitleCardMaker/docs/v1/sync.md

 ??? example "Example"

-    If syncing to Plex and `match` mode is indicated, if a series is _deleted_ from Plex, the entry in the synced file will also be removed.
+    If syncing to Plex and `#!yaml mode: match` mode is indicated, if a series is _deleted_ from Plex, the entry in the synced file will also be removed.
     The same will happen if syncing to Sonarr, and a series is removed from Sonarr, untagged, or otherwise changed to no longer be in the sync.

 ### Compact Mode (`compact_mode`) { data-toc-label="Compact Mode" }